ant-design/ant-design/docs/react/recommendation.en-US.md

 title: Third-Party Libraries
 ---

-`antd` is built to implement [a set of high-quality React UI components](/components/overview) which follow Ant Design specification.
+`Varnish` is built to implement [a set of high-quality React UI components](/components/overview) which follow AI2 specification.
 It is impossible to include all useful components in one package, so we also recommend that using other great third-party libraries in React community.

 | Category | Recommended Components |
 | --- | --- |